briansukhnandan/DIY-Thermometer/README.md

 I decided to create a thermometer with an Arduino, DHT11 Humidity Sensor, and a 16x2 LCD screen to display output.

-### What I learned ###
+# What I learned #

--How more components of the Arduino work such as an LCD monitor and the DHT11 Humidity Sensor.
+- How more components of the Arduino work such as an LCD monitor and the DHT11 Humidity Sensor.
--More about setting up complex circuits and debugging hardware.
+- More about setting up complex circuits and debugging hardware.

+# Example Video of Usage #
 https://www.youtube.com/watch?v=E3Fe2MIR394&feature=youtu.be